Self-Publishing And Page Layout For Microsoft Word

 Briefly, Full Bleed means you have content (almost likely images) that should stretch to the edge of the page.
 If you do, you must work with a page preset to allow for this.
 Luckily, it’s simple to do!

 What you’ll do is add 0.125” to the margin on all sides of your file.
-If you’re making a 6 x 9 book and need full bleed, set the page size to 6.25 x 9.25.
+If you’re making a 6 x 9 book and need bleed, set the page size to 6.25 x 9.25.
 Then add your content right to the edge of the page, staying aware that the extra 0.125” will be trimmed away.

-Pro Tip: If you’re creating a book with a lot of images and Full Bleed, use software like Adobe Photoshop or InDesign to create your pages.
+Pro Tip - If you’re creating a book with a lot of images and Full Bleed, use software like Adobe Photoshop or InDesign to create your pages.
 MS Word and other word processing tools are best suited to text-based content.

 Create Page Layout Templates